 The splendor of this land does not take the traveler unawares and synthesizes gastronomy, nature and heritage in each of its destinations.
-In this case, far from being rural mirages, we compile 5 unique jewels, Andalusian villages that seem to be taken (some literally) from a fairy tale.
+In this case, far from being rural mirages, we compile 7 unique jewels, Andalusian villages that seem to be taken (some literally) from a fairy tale.

 1. Soportújar (Granada)

-Possibly one of the most unique villages in Andalusia, also known as the village of witches.
+Possibly one of the most unique villages of Andalusia, also known as the village of witches.
 Its whitewashed houses are huddled on this mountainside that once housed a farmhouse and that in winter bathes everything in snow.

 In addition to the legend, people from the north settled in this land and brought with them covens and pagan customs.
-In fact, after the expulsion of the Moors, the Zone was repopulated with families mainly from Galicia, whose roots have been preserved to this day.
+In fact, after the expulsion of the Moors, the area was repopulated with families mainly from Galicia, whose roots have been preserved to this day.

 2. Zuheros (Córdoba)